allegheny-computer-science-311-f2019/project/README.md

 ## Summary
 This project assignment invites you to work in individually or in teams to implement a multi-agent/robot system for an application of your choice.
-Available for download at the course website [course website](http://www.cs.allegheny.edu/sites/jjumadinova/teaching/311/labs.html), the carefully formatted assignment sheet for this project provides more details about the steps that a computer scientist should take to complete this assignment.
+Available for download at the [course website](http://www.cs.allegheny.edu/sites/jjumadinova/teaching/311/labs.html), the carefully formatted assignment sheet for this project provides more details about the steps that a computer scientist should take to complete this assignment.